dbogatov/status-site/articles/docs/development.md

 ### Editor

-The recommended editor for this project is VS Code <!-- TODO: link -->.
+The recommended editor for this project is [VS Code](https://code.visualstudio.com).
 It has the first class support for C# and .NET, as well as TypeScript.
 This project does not depend on any particular editor.
 You may use any one (Visual Studio, Atom, Notepad++, etc.)